Affordable Dental Care for Seniors: A Guide to Getting the Care You Need

 Use Your Flexible Spending Account for Dental Care

 Many older adults working toward retirement take advantage of their company’s flexible spending account (FSA).
 Money is put into an FSA to pay for qualified medical and dental expenses.
-You can choose how much you’d like deducted per paycheck (the IRS allows a maximum of $3,200 per employer).
+You can choose how much you'd like deducted per paycheck (the IRS allows a maximum of $3,300 per employer for 2025).

 Visit a Dental or Hygiene School for Discounted Dental Work